HeftyL/Sorting-Logic/Computer Science/Communication Technology.md

 - That allows potentially reusing an already established 1-to-1 or Group Chat session for Geolocation PUSH.
 - ![image-20230505133610401](Communication Technology.assets/image-20230505133610401.png)
 - ![image-20230505133626507](Communication Technology.assets/image-20230505133626507.png)

+#### Audio Messaging

+- An RCS client shall encode the audio message using the Adaptive Multi-Rate (AMR) codec.
+- The RCS Recorded Audio Message (RRAM) shall be formatted in the file format defined in [RFC4867].
+- The transport of RRAM uses the File Transfer as defined in section 3.2.5.
+The following features are applicable for Audio Messaging:
+  - disposition notifications of the File Transfer transport services
+  - store and forward of the File Transfer transport services
+  - auto-acceptance rules for File Transfer
+- The duration of the RRAM shall be limited to a maximum duration of 10 minutes.
+The Client shall automatically stop the recording when this limit is reached.
+- When sending a RRAM to a contact, the RRAM is transported via the File Transfer service.
+The File Disposition shall be set to ‘render’.
+  - ‘render’ means that the content of the file can be played directly from the Chat application upon user action.

+### Content sharing

+#### In-Call services

+- rcc.20

+  - Shared Map

+  - Shared Sketch

+- Interaction of In-Call services with voice Call

+- From RCS services perspective, the Shared Map and Shared Sketch services are not available during a multiparty call